Hexagon/pup/docs/installation.md

 - `--version`: Install, upgrade, or downgrade to a specific version.
 - `--channel <channel>`: Defaults to stable, but you can also install the `prerelease` or `canary` channel.
+- `--unsafely-ignore-certificate-errors[=list,of,hosts]`: **Should almost never be used, and certainly not in production.** This parameter is passed along to Deno as-is, and makes Pup and all Deno subprocess ignore certificate errors.
+Has to be speficied on both setup and upgrade.
+It is better to pass this parameter to selected processes using the command in `pup.json` if you really need it.

 The upgrader will check if your currently installed version of Deno is compatible with Pup and suggest an upgrade if necessary.